 What is Magnificat?

 Magnificat ministers to those women in and out of the Catholic Charismatic Renewal whose faith in the person of Jesus Christ has allowed them to believe in the activity of God’s spirit in their lives.
 It also has great appeal to those women who may be struggling with faith or who have lost touch with the Church.
-It can be a valuable evangelistic tool.

 Magnificat (pronounced Mag-nif-e-cot) is the verb in the Latin phrase “Magnificat anima mea Dominum” — “My Soul magnifies the Lord.”

 These words recorded in Luke 1:46 are the beginning of Mary’s response to Elizabeth’s joyful greeting.
-The entire scene of the Visitation is the inspiration for this ministry, which adopts the name of Mary’s hymn of praise and the spirit of this biblical encounter as its own.
+The entire scene of the Visitation is the inspiration for this ministry, which adopts the name of Mary’s hymn of praise and the spirit of this Biblical encounter as its own.
 Following the example of Mary and Elizabeth, this woman-to-woman ministry within the Roman Catholic Church, attempts to generate a lively faith in God and His action in our lives along with a love for Mary and the Church.

-What Magnificat Does
+What Does Magnificat Do?

 We seek to minister to Catholic women by: